 Ehman’s playing experience started when she was a child and continued all the way through college, where she was a setter for the Lady Scots from 2006 to 2009.
 Her collegiate career defined her as one of the best setters in conference - both the AAC (2006-2008) and GSAC (2009) - and Covenant history.
 Heather Taylor noted Ehman to be a true student of the game and consequently named her captain of the team during her junior and senior years.
 She finished her career with 1,759 assists, 699 kills and 1,213 digs in 126 career matches.
-Additionally, Ehman holds the program record with 191 service aces.
+Additionally, Ehman is second in program history with 191 service aces.

 During her high school years, Ehman was a setter and outside hitter for the Lady Eagles of North Cobb Christian School in Kennesaw, Georgia.
 In 2009, she was inducted into the NCCS Hall of Fame for her efforts on the court.

 Ehman's coaching experience began in 2008 when she led a 16-year-old club team for Dig-to-Win, a volleyball club operating out of Chattanooga.
 She gained further coaching experience with Choo Choo City Volleyball Club, prior to taking an assistant coaching position at Bryan College for the 2010 season.
 As the top assistant at Bryan, Ehman was able to stake her first collegiate victory during a medical absence taken by head coach Leo Sayles.
 For the season, the Lady Lions went 22-15 before being eliminated from the semifinal round of the AAC Tournament.

 Ehman holds a Bachelor of Arts degree in business from Covenant College.
 She is married to Doug Ehman (Covenant, ‘09) and the couple welcomed their first child, Emma, in 2017.

 Year-by-Year Coaching Records (at Covenant)

 2013: 21-11 (11-5 USA South) - USA South Tournament semifinals